rackerlabs/support-how-to/content/cloud-backup/troubleshoot-cloud-backup-on-window-2008-servers.md

 product_url: cloud-backup
 ---

+**Note:** See [Cloud backup troubleshooting on Linux&reg;](/how-to/cloud-backup-basic-troubleshooting-on-linux-servers) if your server is running a Linux operating system.

 This article is to assist you if you are experiencing Cloud Backup issues that are caused by the backup agent being disconnected on the Windows&reg; instance, including the following items: